Why Abdominal Migraine is More Than Just a Stomachache

 If your child experiences frequent abdominal migraine attacks, preventive therapies such as flunarizine, beta blockers, cyproheptadine, amitriptyline and topiramate should be explored.
 Biofeedback and cognitive behavioral therapy are two non-medication based options also worth considering as they are thought to show efficacy in treating migraine.

 The American Migraine Foundation’s resource library is constantly updated with doctor-sourced information about new treatments and different types of migraine.
-For more information about pediatric migraine, read this article or download a copy of this free guide to caring for a child with migraine.
+For more information about pediatric migraine download a copy of this free guide to caring for a child with migraine.